Cloudflare Launches 1.1.1.1 Consumer DNS Service With a Focus On Privacy - Slashdot

 As an American company they also have to respond to and carry out orders from the NSA and CIA if there is a court order present (which there always is -- they have their own "courts").

-There is a lot of power in being able to tell who is looking at what website, and being able to possibly redirect them elsewhe
+There is a lot of power in being able to tell who is looking at what website, and being able to possibly redirect them elsewhere when needed.
+If you think for a second that your browsing is private and that this service will not be used for shady purposes, then you are kidding yourself.

 Re: (Score:2)